Understanding the birthplace of Christianity, builds a deeper relationship with God.

 The world's leading start-up nation.

-As a leader in disaster relief and international development, the Jewish State continues to change lives in all corners of the globe - from aiding earthquake victims in Haiti to bringing agricultural technology to Africa.
+As a leader in disaster relief and international development, the Jewish State continues to change lives in many corners of the globe with on the ground assistance - from aiding disaster victims to bringing agricultural technology to Africa

 An old phenomena that requires a communal response.